|

 1.Proper

-chant of the Epistles/Lessons at the Mass
+chant of the Epistles/Lessons at the Divine Liturgy

 2.Duties

-of the Sub-Deacon at a High Mass
+of the Sub-Deacon at the liturgy (according to Rite)

 LEVEL